tardate/LittleCodingKata/ruby/ipv4/README.md

 It handles makes most of the IPAddr limitations, with the exception of the private address detection.

 See [ipv4info_netaddr.rb](./ipv4info_netaddr.rb) for a rewrite of the script but using the netaddr gem.
-It behaves the same, bu needs a bundle first to make sure the gem is isntalled:
+It behaves the same, bu needs a bundle first to make sure the gem is installed:

     $ bundle install
     $ ./ipv4info_netaddr.rb 198.51.100.14/24